apache/activemq-artemis/docs/user-manual/en/security.md

 # Security

-This chapter describes how security works with Apache ActiveMQ and how you can configure it.
+This chapter describes how security works with Apache ActiveMQ Artemis and how you can configure it.
 To disable security completely simply set the `security-enabled` property to false in the `activemq-configuration.xml` file.